rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 like addition, array operations like map and filter, and most other utility functions.
 What makes them so great is that they are really easy to test and very ameneable to [property-based testing](#property-based-testing).

+## R

+### Reduced motion

+One of the user preferences that browsers expose to Web pages is whether the user has enabled a reduced motion mode in their device settings.
+This instructs the Web page to remove any unnecessary motion, including animations and transitions.
+There are very few places in RSpace where motion is a key part of the functionality so in the vast majority of cases we should be disabling all motion when this is enabled.